-The Cohorts tool allows you to understand how often your customers return and engage with your website or product.
+The Cohort tool allows you to understand how often your customers return and engage with your website or product.

-- Analyze drivers of user retention the factors related to churn
+- Analyze drivers of user retention as well as the factors related to churn

 - Create user cohorts based on repeated behaviors and attributes